Irish Constitution and education

 What these articles mean for education in Ireland

-• The state may not force parents to send their children to any school or any particular kind of school.
-Parents may decide the school to which they wish to send their children but there is no constitutional obligation on a particular school to accept individual children.
+- The State can not force parents to send their children to any school or any particular kind of school.
+Parents can choose the school they want to send their children to.
+There is no constitutional obligation on any school to accept individual children.

-• The state may require that the children receive a certain minimum education.
+- The State may require that children receive a certain minimum education.
 This certain minimum has not yet been defined in legislation or in official policy.
-Many of the court cases have been about the precise meaning of that phrase.

-• The state is obliged to provide for free primary education.
-It is not obliged to provide that education directly.
-In practice, there are some state schools but the majority of primary schools are privately owned and largely state funded.
+- The State must provide for free primary education.
+It does not have to provide that education directly, but it can.
+In practice, there are some State schools but most primary schools are privately owned and largely state funded.
 See ownership of primary schools

 Minimum education

-The Education (Welfare) Act 2000 does not give a definition of a "minimum education".
-However, it does provide that the Minister may set out a "prescribed minimum education".
-That minimum standard may be different for children of different ages and of different capacities - including physical, mental and emotional capacities.
+There is no definition of a "minimum education" in the Education (Welfare) Act 2000.
+It does say that the Minister can set a "prescribed minimum education".
+That minimum standard may be different for children of different ages and of different abilities - including physical, mental and emotional abilities.

-In the Sinnott case, the Supreme Court decided that the right to free primary education ends at age 18 and does not continue on the basis of need.
+In 2001 in the Sinnott case, a Supreme Court decision limited the right to free primary education to the age of 18.